kiranbagul/perseus-engineering-coding-challange/README.md

 ### Assumptions

-- As per problem statement Users/templates collection is given, which is loaded when application is starting up.
+- Users/templates collection is given as per problem statement, same is loaded on application start up.
-- For sending welome notification if ID is not within 42-64 as per collection provided, then error is returned.
+- For welome notification, user id should be between 42-64 as per collection provided, otherwise error is returned.

 ### Improvements
 - Configuring service ports through properties yaml/configuration management.